+Greensboro College offers free counseling to all currently enrolled students.
 The goal of Counseling Services is to provide you with a safe, confidential, and supportive environment for you to discuss life concerns, challenges, and opportunities.
 College life, while exciting and fruitful, can also be difficult and trying.
 You do not need to be in crisis to benefit from counseling services.
-We see many students each year seeking help with issues similar to yours.
-Personal counseling is available for help with transitioning to college, coping with college life, fear of failure, feelings of loneliness, anxiety, depression, academic concerns and many other areas.
-The counseling process is about problem solving, expansion of awareness and coping skills, and personal growth.
-The more you actively participate in your overall well-being and care the better.
+Sometimes it helps just to talk with someone privately about your concerns.
+Personal counseling is available for help with transitioning to college, fear of failure, feelings of loneliness, anxiety, depression, academic concerns and much more.
+The counseling process is about problem solving, expansion of awareness, better coping, and personal growth.
+The more you actively participate in your overall well-being, the better you will be.

 Personal counseling is available for various personal issues including, but not limited to:

 - Depression and/or thoughts of suicide

 - Feeling lonely or isolated

 - Weight or body image concerns

 - Identity issues related to race, ethnicity, religious/spiritual beliefs, sexuality, etc.

 If you have experienced sexual assault, sexual harassment, or other type of sexual violence, you may refer to Greensboro College’s Sexual Misconduct Policy to learn more about your rights.
 If you need immediate assistance, please visit the Counseling Services office during normal business hours or refer to the Emergency Resources tab above.

 All student contact and discussions with the counselor are private and confidential.
 Information about a student, or disclosed by the student, cannot be shared without student permission, with certain legally mandated exceptions.
 In fact, we cannot confirm or deny if a student is being seen at the Counseling Office without the student’s written consent.
 Counseling files are not part of college records and cannot be accessed without the student’s written permission.